itamarhaber/redis-io-hugo/content/commands/zrangebylex.md

-{
-  "title": "ZRANGEBYLEX",
-  "summary": "Return a range of members in a sorted set, by lexicographical range", "group": "sorted_set",
-  "tags": [
-    "Command",
-    "Sorted_set"
-  ],
-  "date": "2001-02-03",
-  "lastmod": "2001-02-03",
-  "complexity": "O(log(N)+M) with N being the number of elements in the sorted set and M the number of elements being returned.
-If M is constant (e.g. always asking for the first 10 elements with LIMIT), you can consider it O(log(N)).", "since": "2.8.9",
-  "return_summary": "@array-reply: list of elements in the specified score range.", "deprecated": true,
-  "syntax": "key min max [LIMIT offset count]", "acl_categories": [
-    "sortedset",
-    "slow"
-  ]
-}

 When all the elements in a sorted set are inserted with the same score, in order to force lexicographical ordering, this command returns all the elements in the sorted set at `key` with a value between `min` and `max`.

 If the elements in the sorted set have different scores, the returned elements are unspecified.